Soy formula for cow’s milk allergy

 Our expert from SBCC Baby & Child Clinic gives the facts on cow’s milk allergy among children, and why soy formulas can be a suitable alternative.

-When it comes to feeding children, one of the things that parents worry the most is when their child develops an allergy towards regular cow’s milk formulas.
+When it comes to feeding children, one of the things that parents worry the most is when their child develops an allergy, especially cow’s milk allergy.

 Reeling from the stress of dealing with the symptoms of cow’s milk allergy, parents get confused when it comes to deciding on a suitable milk substitute for their child.

 Dr Liew Woei Kang, Consultant Paediatrician at SBCC Baby & Child Clinic speaks to theAsianparent about the facts on cow’s milk allergy among children, and why soy formula is suitable for kids with cow’s milk allergy.